arhansuba/stellar-oracle/stellar-price-oracle/README.md

 # 🚀 StellarPrice Oracle - Real-time Crypto Oracle on Stellar

-A hackathon-ready price oracle that fetches real crypto prices from Binance API and stores them on Stellar blockchain.
+A hackathon-ready price oracle that fetches real crypto prices from **DexScreener API** and stores them on the Stellar blockchain.

 ## ⚡ Quick Start (5 minutes)